mohitbansal964/Snake-Game/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](https://github.com/mohitbansal964/Snake-Game/blob/main/LICENSE) file for details.

-This `README.md` file ensures that users can easily understand, set up, and contribute to the project.
-It adheres to best practices for documentation and provides a comprehensive guide to the Snake Game project.